MarcosMene/MarcosMeneghetti_12_12052022/README.md

 # Projet 12 - SportSee - OpenClassrooms

-SportSee is a project to create a page for sport coaching.
+SportSee is a project to create a dashboard page for sport coaching.
 The user can follow all informations about his/her sessions of coaching as well as the number of calories burned.

 ##### Project realized by Marcos Meneghetti